 That’s right, sites that use SSL certificates get a boost in the SERPs.
 It might not be a huge boost, but I think you’ll agree with me that any boost in search rankings is a good one.
 When I moved my portfolio site to HTTPS, I experienced a notable bump in my search rankings.

 But now Google is going even further.
-Starting in January 2017 (AKA right around the corner), Google will mark “HTTP pages that collect passwords or credit cards as non-secure.”
-That means your WordPress login page will be marked as non-secure if you’re not using HTTPS.
+Effective July 2018, Google’s Chrome browser will mark non-HTTPS sites as ‘not secure’, .
+This means your website will be marked as non-secure if you’re not using HTTPS.
 Here’s what that change will look like in Google Chrome:

 Google eventually plans to expand this feature to treat all HTTP pages like this: